OpenNebula/docs/source/quick_start/operation_basics/provisioning_edge_cluster.rst

 |

 Click **Next**.
-The final screen shows the default values for the edge cluster provision, as shown below:
+The final screen displays the default values for the edge cluster provision, as shown below:

 .. image:: /images/oneprovision-edge_cluster_inputs.png
     :align: center